Traumatic brain injury treatment comes in a variety of forms.

 - fatty fish, such as salmon and trout

 Turmeric is another food you can try.
 It reduces swelling and provides pain relief, which can be just what your brain needs to recover.

 And that’s it!
 As you can see, there are many different treatment options available to aid your recovery.

-We hope this guide has helped you come a little closer to deciding which traumatic brain injury treatment is best for you.
+We hope this guide helps you decide which traumatic brain injury treatment is best for you.

 Remember, whichever option you choose, repetitive exercise is the key to rewiring and healing your brain.
 So be sure you incorporate that into your daily routine!